-I frequently receive questions regarding which travel apps and flight-finding technology I recommend for fellow Thrifty Travelers.
-Recently, I’ve been getting questions about Hopper and whether or not it can be useful for finding cheap flights.
+We frequently receive questions regarding which travel apps and flight-finding technology we recommend for fellow travelers.
+One of the most popular questions is about Hopper flights.

-Whether you’ve never heard of the mobile app or you’re a frequent user, read on to learn about the flight-finding features it provides, and where it falls short.
+Whether you’ve never heard of this mobile airfare app or you’re a frequent fan of using Hopper to book flights, read on to learn about the flight-finding features it provides, and where the air travel app falls short.

 What is Hopper?

 Hopper is a mobile app that uses historical data to predict and analyze flight prices.
 Hopper provides information on typical flight prices over time, predicts increases and decreases in flight cost, recommends the best time to purchase, and notifies users when prices for their specific flights are at their predicted lowest points via push notifications on your smartphone.

 Think of Hopper as a flight price search engine: it pulls in flight pricing from all the airlines to show you which has the cheapest fares.
 When you book with Hopper, you’re not booking directly with the airline: Hopper is an online travel agency like Kayak, Expedia, Priceline, and many others.